aboalang/aboa/README.md

     #           ;                 comment
-    _           argname           expression input argument reference, single list in aboa, one or more in Scheme _n          argname           nth list element of input argument reference :           '()               empty value
+    _           argname           expression input argument reference, single list in aboa, one or more in Scheme _n          argname           nth list element of input argument reference /_          argname           expression input of previous scope, one level per / :           '()               empty value
-    ~                             dyadic catenate L to R
-    (...)       (...)             bounds of nesting
-    >           (...)             apply function  (pure),      left to right
-    >*          (...)             apply procedure (effectful), left to right (^ ...)                       declare anon function  (pure)
+    (^ ...)                       declare anon function  (pure)
-    (* ...)     (lambda ...)      declare anon procedure (effectful)
+    (> ...)     (lambda ...)      declare anon procedure (effectful)
-    name(                         beginning of named expression that serves as comment or point of reference )name                         end of named expression, required when its beginning is named name(^ ...                    define named function  (pure)
-    name(* ...  define (name ...  define named procedure (effectful)
+    ^(...)      (...)             apply right function  expression (pure),      left to right
-    >name                         apply named function, its one argument comes from its left
+    >(...)      (...)             apply right procedure expression (effectful), left to right (...)       (...)             bounds of expression scope, applied when under active apply name =      (define           bind right value: literal, func, proc ^name                         apply bound function, its one argument comes from its left
-    >*name      (p ...)           apply named procedure, in aboa its one argument comes from its left _           argname           argument reference, single list in aboa, one or more in Scheme
+    >name       (p ...)           apply bound procedure, in aboa its one argument comes from its left
-    <)          (p ...)           tail recursion to beginning of func/proc
+    <)          (p ...)           tail recursion to beginning of expression

-    $                             standard library name prefix

-    ?           if                conditional, may become generalized with Scheme "cond"
+    /<)                           tail recursion outward one level per /

     ==          =                 equal             so it's 2 characters long like !=
-    /=          !=                not equal
+    !=          !=                not equal
     <=          <=                less than or equal
     <<          <                 less than         so it's 2 characters long like <=
     >=          >=                greater than or equal
     >>          >                 greater than      so it's 2 characters long like >=

-    :i          ...->integer      dyadic convert to integer

-    ! ...                         on fail apply
+    =|          =                 member of list, returns bitmask with 1 for each match

+    :8          ...->char         monadic convert to byte (include ASCII char) :f          ...->float        monadic convert to float   64 :i          ...->integer      monadic convert to integer 64 (bool is 0 and 1) :u          ???               monadic convert to UTF-8 code point

+    ?           if                conditional, may become generalized with Scheme "cond" ?/_         if                if instead passes input of previous scope through on false ! ...                         on fail provide result

+    ..                            range of left value to right value

+    ,                             dyadic append values together into a list ~                             dyadic catenate values L to R

+    &           fold

+    @           (eval             interpret value as aboa syntax, return result

+    $                             standard library name prefix

     OLD SCHEME EQUIVALENT SYNTAX: